janousy/VRP/README.md

 ## Installation

-We recommend to use a Python version > 3.7.
+Use a Python version > 3.7.
 There is a dependency of matplotlib, which can be installed with `pip install -r requirements.txt`.
 To run the script, use `python vrp.py`.
 If a run takes too long, consider reducing the `NO_GENERATIONS` or the problem size in general.
 The output is the runtime, the route and weight of each truck and a plot visualising the solution.

 ***